-There has been recent opposition to smart meters based upon claims such as the following:
+There has been some opposition to smart meters that includes claims such as the following:

-I disagree with the above claim and will provide various levels of evidence on this webpage to demonstrate that electric utility meter electronics are actually powered from line voltage that is not registered as consumption for the consumer.
+I respectfully disagree with the above type of claim and will provide various levels of evidence on this webpage to demonstrate that electric utility meter electronics are actually powered from line voltage that is not registered as consumption for the consumer.

 There are lots of reasons to oppose smart meters, but how much power they consume and whether it is registered by the meter is not one of them.

 Design evidence demonstrates that smart meter electronics are powered by the utility line voltage, and the meter power usage in any case is quite small and wouldn’t be much of a factor to the individual consumer even if it were registered to the customer.

 My first exposure to the controversies surrounding smart meters started in my local residential area in the 2011 and 2012 timeframe when the City of Naperville received Federal funds to help install smart meters for its residential customers.
 Very early on, the City was asked: